How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 The engagement operates on a governance playbook that balances speed, compliance and authenticity:

-• Success Metrics – KPIs map directly to executive OKRs (impressions, engagement rate, lead quality, speaking invites).
+• Success Metrics: KPIs map directly to executive OKRs (impressions, engagement rate, lead quality and, in some cases, speaking invites).

-• Data‑Based Feedback Loops – Weekly dashboards plus ad‑hoc performance memos translate insights into next‑week tweaks.
+• Data‑Based Feedback Loops: Quant dashboards plus ad hoc performance memos translate insights into continous calibrations.

-• Risk Management & Escalation – Negative‑comment triage and customer‑follow‑up paths agreed in advance.
+• Risk Management & Escalation: Negative comment triage and customer follow‑up paths agreed in advance with customer service and executive offices.

 4. Execution Highlights